SiddharthaShandilya/python-chat-app/README.md

 A Python script that allows multiple users to interact with each other via text messaging.

-Here are the screenshots of working example on an AWS Linux Instanc.
+Here are the screenshots of working example on an AWS Linux Instance.

 <!-- #`oh-my-zsh` with `powerlevel9k` theme and `powerline nerd-font + awesome-config` font with the `Solarized Dark` color theme. -->